-This project seeks to promote an increased mix of housing choices by pursuing development of an infill site that is close to downtown.
-It will also provide much needed senior housing options currently unavailable within the Carson City market.
-The Master Plan Amendment will allow further diversification of senior housing options with the ability to include assisted and independent living facilities.
+This project seeks to promote an increased mix of housing choices for seniors by pursuing development of an infill site that is close to downtown.

 In identified Mixed-Use areas, promote mixed-use development patterns as appropriate for the surrounding context consistent with the land use descriptions of the applicable Mixed-Use designation, and meet the intent of the Mixed-Use Evaluation Criteria (2.1 b, 2.2b, 2.3b, Land Use Districts)?